Calabar High School: History

 Major scholarships —such as the Jamaica and Rhodes Scholarships— have been awarded to Calabar students.
 Sports, particularly athletics, have always been important and the Inter-Schools’ Athletics Championships ("Champs") Trophy has been won 26 times since 1930.

-One major accomplishment is in the Schools' Challenge Quiz, where Calabar is the only school to win the competition three years in a row.
+One major accomplishment is in the Schools' Challenge Quiz, where Calabar is the only school to win the competition three consecutive years.
 Its team has been to six finals in one decade, the most of any school, competing in 2001, 2004, 2005, 2006, 2007 and 2012.